ferrocene/ferrocene/src/expressions.rst

    #. :dp:`fls_bbf54ukld7j9`
-      The :t:`value` of the :t:`operand` is passed :t:`by move` into the designated output location of the enclosing control flow boundary.
+      The :t:`value` of the :t:`operand` is passed :t:`by move` into the designated output location of the enclosing :t:`control flow boundary`.

 #. :dp:`fls_99ea30a5mulj`
    Control destroys the current activation frame.